Taiwanese Communist Party: Activities

 The party sought to organize workers in still-unorganized key industries, including the transportation and mining sectors in northern Taiwan.
-Party cadres were sent to work spread propaganda in the logging ranches of Yilan and the mines in Chilung, with mixed success.
-In Taipei, the party led a failed strike by print workers.
-In the island's south, cadres sparked a strike by railroad workers in Kaohsiung.
+Party cadres were sent to work spread propaganda in the logging ranches of Giran and the mines in Kīrun, with mixed success.
+In Taihoku, the party led a failed strike by print workers.
+In the island's south, cadres sparked a strike by railroad workers in Takao.
 Overall, however, the TCP was neither as active nor as successful as the Alliance of Taiwanese Workers, which was affiliated with the Taiwanese People's Party.

 The party had more success organizing peasants.
 Earlier, a bottom-up farmers' movement had spread rapidly in 1925, leading to the creation of the island-wide Taiwanese Peasants' Union.
 The TCP was able to cultivate its faction within the Union and by late 1928, the Union had openly declared its support for the communists.
 At that time, the Great Depression of 1930 was seen by many communists worldwide as a sign that the proletariat revolution was on the verge of exploding.
 Japan's war efforts in China had also bogged down.
 By 1931 the TCP-led Peasants' Union was secretly training farmers (many of Hakka ethnicity) in preparation for armed struggle to form a soviet, one that some believed would soon elicit support from the Chinese Communist Party.
 A leak allowed the authorities to liquidate a key group, halting that plan.

 From its inception, the TCP had plans to infiltrate the Cultural Association, which was already left-leaning, after a group of moderate and conservative leaders had left in 1927.
 It was a convenient platform that could serve as a legal front.
-The third congress (1929) saw the communists succeed in electing several cadres to the Association's central committee.
+The third congress (1929) saw the communists succeed in electing several cadres to the association's central committee.
 They proceeded to purge the leadership of the remaining conservatives and non-TCP leftists, particularly Lien Wenqing.

 Between 1931 and 1933, authorities arrested 107 TCP members, who were sentenced to prison terms of up to 15 years.
 A few died in prison.

 Factionalism

 Initially, the party had been under the sway of the Japanese theorist Yamakawa Hitoshi, who advocated uniting the workers, peasants, and the petty bourgeoisie to form a mass party.
-The Comintern also initially favored communists uniting with "bourgeoisie forces" to wage an anti-imperialist war of national liberation.
+The Comintern also initially favored communists uniting with "bourgeois forces" to wage an anti-imperialist war of national liberation.
 The TCP's 1931 charter, however, reflected new assessment that downplayed the revolutionary potential of the bourgeoisie.
 Class struggle was to be the priority.
 Hsieh, the leader until then, was opposed to the new turn.
 She and her supporters were forced out of the party.